qpantc/ED2support/README.md

-# Tutorial for ED2 at Ugent
+# Tutorial for ED2 at Ugent HPC

 ## Step 1: Compile ED2